appc/spec/SPEC.md

 }
 ```

-**NOTE**: Limits SHOULD NOT apply to localhost communication between apps in a pod.
+**NOTE**: Network limits SHOULD NOT apply to localhost communication between apps in a pod.
-**TODO**: The default=true behavior probably covers nearly 80% of all use cases but we need to define a network interface tagging spec for appc.

 ## App Container Image Discovery